-I fell in love with photography 8 years ago, but I had not planned at this time that it would become my beloved job someday.
+I fell in love with photography about 8 years ago, but at this time, I didn’t know that it would become my beloved job someday.

 I did a Bachelor’s in Foreign Languages (English, Italian) and then a Master Degree in Management of Tourist Industries.
 Then I became a freelancer working as a Social Media Manager in Web Tourism.
-All this time, I was missing something: having my camera right in my hands, being allowed to express my creativity… Meanwhile I was studying and then working, I was experiencing things with my camera, learning, experiencing again, finally practicing through daily life, discoveries and travel.
+All this time, I was missing something: having my camera right in my hands, being allowed to express my creativity… Meanwhile I was studying and then working, I was experiencing things with my camera, learning, experiencing again, and finally I practiced a lot through daily life, discoveries and travel.

-Years have passed and I became more and more at ease with my camera so I needed it to play a bigger part in my life (like if it was a third eye I couldn’t hide anymore).
+Years have passed and I became more and more confident with my camera and I felt that I needed it to play a bigger part in my life (like if it was a third eye I couldn’t hide anymore).
 I created a blog (Parenthèse Citron) but doing photography only for me just wasn’t enough.
 Through short missions in France and Spain (where I lived 3 years 1/2), I decided that I needed a little revolution in my life.

-I did photography volunteering while waiting for my USA work autorization (in case you were asking, I followed my husband for his post-doc) and then got my first projects here.
-Now I contemplate time, family, friends (and opportunities I took) really gratefully for allowing me to do everyday something that I deeply love!
+I did photography volunteering while waiting for my USA work autorization (in case you were asking, I followed my husband for his post-doc) and then got my first pro projects here in Boston.
+Now I contemplate time, family, friends (and opportunities I took) really gratefully for allowing me to be really happy at work!